19 Iteration without loops

 19.6 Side effects: walk()

-map() is for functions that compute something: they take input and return output.
-But some functions are called for their side effects: printing, plotting, writing files.
+Everything so far has been about functions that compute something: they take input and produce output.
+But some functions exist for what they do, not what they return: printing a message, writing a file, drawing a plot.
 For these, use walk().

 walk(names(penguins_split), \(name) cat(name, "\n"))